massimocaprinali/cloud-foundry-public/liberty-updates.md

 * The Node.js runtime that is used by the [devconsole and shell App Management utilities](../common/app_mng.html#app_management) was updated to the latest 0.12.13 version.

 ### March 25, 2016: Updated Liberty buildpack v2.7-20160321-1358
 * The buildpack contains an updated version of WebSphere Liberty based on the [March beta](https://developer.ibm.com/wasdev/blog/2016/03/18/new-websphere-liberty-features-march-2016/).
-The updated version of Liberty makes the cloudant-1.0 beta feature available in {{site.data.keyword.Bluemix_notm}}
+The updated version of Liberty makes the cloudant-1.0 beta feature available in {{site.data.keyword.cloud_notm}}
 * The buildpack also contains updated versions of IBM JRE: 8 SR2 FP12 and 7.1 SR3 FP32.
 * The buildpack provides an updated version of the agent for the [Auto-Scaling service](/docs/Auto-Scaling?topic=Auto-Scaling-get-started).
 * The buildpack now comes with a new data collector for the Monitoring and Analytics service.
 The new collector enables configuration of monitoring thresholds and contains a number of bug fixes.